-At this step, you can assign and edit the flow properties for the model.
+At this step, you can assign, edit and copy the flow properties for the model.

 You can assign properties while viewing either by Layer, Row, or Column.